rossmoody/cryptocons/README.md

 ## What is Cryptocons?

-Cryptocons is a collection of named icon modules and utility functions making it easier to manage cryptocurreny icons in your project.
+Cryptocons is a collection of named icon modules and utility functions making it easier to manage cryptocurrency icons in your project.

 Each icon is placed on a 24x24 grid and available as two types: